Rural Municipality of Moosomin No. 121: Attractions

-Moosomin is home to the Lily Wind Farm and Moosomin Lake Regional Park.
+Moosomin is home to the Red Lily Wind Farm and Moosomin Lake Regional Park.

 Government

 The RM of Moosomin No. 121 is governed by an elected municipal council and an appointed administrator that meets on the second Thursday of every month.
 The reeve of the RM is David Moffatt while its administrator is Kendra Lawrence.
 The RM's office is located in Moosomin.

 Transportation

 Highway 1 (the Trans-Canada Highway) and Highway 8 intersect within this RM.